benjamintillett/eloquent-js/README.md

 ====================

-My repository to store all the code from following the example and exercizes in the [Eloquent Javascript](http://eloquentjavascript.net/) book.
+My repository to store all the code from following the examples and exercizes in the [Eloquent Javascript](http://eloquentjavascript.net/) book.

 I have taken a TDD approach to all the exercizes.